Seven injured as car and bus collide at Horopito, central North Island

 St John sent three ambulances and a rapid response vehicle to the crash after being alerted at 3.09pm.

-St John are attending to seven patients, including people from the bus and the car, who are in moderate or minor conditions, a spokeswoman confirmed.
+St John are attending to seven patients, including people from the bus and the car, who are all in a moderate condition, a spokeswoman said.

+Five people have been taken to Taumarunui Hospital, with a further two people transported to Taupo Hospital.

 The Herald understands that dozens of people were on board the bus.